bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 # IANA Considerations {#iana}

-We assume the existence of an IANA registry of Strong Tweakable Pseudorandom Permutations (STPRPs).
+We assume the existence of an IANA registry of Strong Tweakable Pseudorandom Permutations (TSPRPs).
 However, no such registry exists at present.
-This draft is blocked until someone documents and registers a suitable STPRP algorithm.
+This draft is blocked until someone documents and registers a suitable TSPRP algorithm.

 --- back